Fred (Dummy) Mahan

 Manager: Fred (Windy) Winsor

-According to the contemporary newspapers of the time, Mr. Fred Mahan/Mesa was a deaf-mute who carried the politically incorrect nickname of "Dummy."
+According to the contemporary newspapers of the time, Fred Mahan was a deaf-mute who carried the politically incorrect nickname of "Dummy."
 (Another sour boxing moniker for boxers lacking vocal speech during these days was "Silent.")
-He had been born in Brackettville, Texas in 1906.
+He had been born in Brackettville, Texas, in 1906 (exact date unknown).
 After his father died and his mother remarried, he took on the name of his step-father, William Mahan.

 The Sept.
 6, 1929 Seattle Star (Seattle, WA, USA) newspaper featured an article on Mahan.
 He was of Mexican heritage.
 Boxing commissions originally would not allow him to fight, because he couldn't hear or talk.
 His manager, Fred Winsor, convinced them that Fred "was more intelligent than 80 per cent of the fighters who have their five senses."
 Mahan fell off a high chair when he was a baby and the shock made him deaf (he was eight months old).
 He was unable to hear and develop his voice.
 His family came from Tombstone, AZ.
 His started fighting in the bootleg amateur clubs of Los Angeles.

-Mahan became a professional boxer in 1923, and limited his fighting ton the Texas area.
+Mahan became a professional boxer in 1923, and limited his fighting to the Texas area.
 In 1928 he ventured east to Ohio, then west to California, where he came under the management of Fred Winsor--a former soldier and railroad brakeman.
 His first match under Winsor was a win over Johnny Priston on January 9, 1929.
+During his career Mahan fought many notable boxers, including Nobe Cervantes, Jackie Fields, Gorilla Jones, Mushy Callahan, Young Corbett III and Meyer Grace.

 Some of these day-after papers said the young Frederico Mesa was a veteran of some 100 career bouts (with 54 KOs).